Kaleeswaram Raj: Legal career

+Raj appeared for aggrieved candidates in Anoop M. and others Vs Gireeshkumar T.M and others, where the court held that an instrumentality of the state like the Public Service Commission should maintain probity and transparency in their actions, without resorting to falsehoods before the court.
+Also, he appeared in State of Kerala & Ors Vs Durgadas & Anr, where the top court said that employment in public service cannot be denied solely based on the allegations in a criminal case that ended in an acquittal.

+Writing

 Raj has written articles appeared in leading newspapers in India, including The Hindu, The New Indian Express, The Times of India, Deccan Herald and The Statesman, as well as journals such as Economic and Political Weekly, Frontline and Mainstream Weekly.
 He has also written in the law journals.